zhutaorun/ScriptableRenderPipeline/Pages/Home.md

 A Shader Graph enables you to build shaders visually.
 Instead of hand writing code you create and connect nodes in a graph network.
 The graph framework gives instant feedback on the changes, and it’s simple enough that new users can become involved in shader creation.

+For an introduction to **Shader Graph** see [Getting Started](https://github.com/Unity-Technologies/ShaderGraph/wiki/Getting-Started/).

 ## Disclaimer
 This repository and its documentation is under active development.
 Everything is subject to change.